cityresearch/map673/module-03/lesson-03.md

 for (var i = 0; i < letters.length; i++){
     for (var j = 0; j < numbers.length; j++) {
-        console.log(letters[i], numbers[j]); // what are these outputs?
+        console.log(letters[i], numbers[j]);
     }
 }
 ```

-If we examine the output logged to the console, within the inner loop we can compare each of the first array's values with each of the second array's values.
+If we examine the output logged to the console, we see that within the inner loop  we can compare each of the first Array values with each of the second Array.
 The following animation illustrates this process:

 ![Output of a nested for loop shows each combination together](lesson-03-graphics/nested-output-example.gif)
-**Figure 06.** The output of a nested for loop shows each combination together.
+**Figure 06.** Output of a nested for loop shows each combination together.

-In other words, as the two loops iterate through their values, we're able to at some point have every combination of values from the two arrays in the same place at the same time (in this case logging them to Console).
+In other words, as the two loops iterate through their values, we're able to at some point have every combination of values from the two arrays in the same place at the same time (in this case simply logging them to Console).

 How then do we apply this concept to our two JSON structures?
 Remember our goal here is to bind the data within the CSV file with it associated geometries in the GeoJSON file.
 For this to happen, the elements within the two JSON objects **must share a unique identifier between them**.
 Without this, we can not bind the data and geometries.